muratk3n/thirdwave/en/README.md

 The dollar was already too high.
 It now moved to an average level.

-"Previous stimulus and future prosp of more led to the dollar falling"
+"Previous money injection and future prospect of more stimulus led to the dollar falling"

 ---